Everything you need to know...

 Course leaders and tutors

-You complete the work related learning module to reflect on personal and professional development and produce an Action Plan.
-You're required to identify areas for personal development in your action plans and identify objectives and activities to undertake.
+You complete the work related learning module to reflect on personal and professional development and produce an action plan.
+You will be supported to identify areas for personal development in your action plans and identify objectives and activities to undertake which are tailored to your specific needs.

 We encourage you to attend conferences, external workshops and other sector related events.